vuejs/docs/src/guide/scaling-up/testing.md

 ### Recommendation

-- [Vitest](https://vitest.dev/) for components or composables that render headlessly. (e.g. the [`useFavicon`](https://vueuse.org/core/useFavicon/#usefavicon) function in VueUse.
+- [Vitest](https://vitest.dev/) for components or composables that render headlessly (e.g. the [`useFavicon`](https://vueuse.org/core/useFavicon/#usefavicon) function in VueUse).
 Components and DOM can be tested using [@testing-library/vue](https://testing-library.com/docs/vue-testing-library/intro).

 - [Cypress Component Testing](https://on.cypress.io/component) for components whose expected behavior depends on properly rendering styles or triggering native DOM events.
 Can be used with Testing Library via [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro).